aymenabid-lab/kubeflowCESLab/README.md

   GNU nano 6.2       /home/jovyan/.git/MERGE_MSG

 Merge remote-tracking branch 'refs/remotes/solution/master'
-# Please enter a commit message to explain why this merge is ne>
+#Please enter a commit message to explain why this merge is ne>
-# especially if it merges an updated upstream into a topic bran>
+#especially if it merges an updated upstream into a topic bran>
-#
+#...
-# Lines starting with '#' will be ignored, and an empty message>
+#Lines starting with '#' will be ignored, and an empty message>
-# the commit.
+#the commit.
 ```
 it's due to other remote push for other device or online
 ## Solution